 Bain & Company research, however, shows that a leadership strategy that successfully couples right-brain creative talents and left-brain management skills is the best way to ingrain innovation in a business–making it valued in all economic climates.

-Bain's new BothBrain Innovation tool utilizes the creative and the analytic talents within organizations to revolutionize new product and strategy development processes and to ensure efficient allocation of R&D.
+Bain's BothBrain Innovation tool utilizes the creative and the analytic talents within organizations to revolutionize new product and creative strategy development processes and to ensure efficient allocation of R&D.

 With its origins in decades of Bain research into fashion companies--which live and die based on a constant stream of innovations–BothBrain is based on studies of a number of highly successful paired executives with complementary creative and analytic styles.
 For instance, Howard Schultz conceived the iconic Starbucks coffeehouse format while CEO Orin Smith oversaw the chain's rapid growth.
 Former track coach Bill Bowerman developed Nike's innovative running shoes while partner Phil Knight handled management, finance and sales.
 Both were essential to their company's success.